MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/attribute-properties-define-a-default-member.md

 ---
 title: "Define a Default Member | Microsoft Docs"
-description: Learn how to set the default member for an attribute hierarchy by specifying an attribute member as the DefaultMember." ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+description: Learn how to set the default member for an attribute hierarchy by specifying an attribute member as the DefaultMember. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services